lextm/jekyll-theme-chirpy/_posts/2017-7-15-jexus-manager-release-candidate-phase.md

 So the story goes, and soon I woke up in the morning and saw these many of reports.

 Got it?
-There are far too many unhandled exceptions occurred on different users’ machines, due to different environments, different IIS configuration, different sites, and of course some of my mistakes.
-I suddenly realized that most users were “silent”, and they simply tried the tool and dropped it when it did not work out.
+There are far too many unhandled exceptions occurred on different users' machines, due to different environments, different IIS configuration, different sites, and of course some of my mistakes.
+I suddenly realized that most users were "silent", and they simply tried the tool and dropped it when it did not work out.

 # Auto Update